What Thrasio Tells Sellers About Maximizing Their Amazon FBA Valuation

 Brands commanding a higher multiple are often characterized by the following:

-- A BSR ranking of 1-5 within the subcategory
+• A Best Seller Rank of 1-5 within the subcategory

-- Robust review moat (30% or more reviews than the next-best competitor)
+• Robust review moat (30% or more reviews compared to the next-best competitor)

 In essence, to command a high multiple, you need to be operating a brand that’s already in a leadership position on Amazon.
 Yet, it still has untapped potential for Thrasio to grow the brand into (ex: selling on International Amazon markets, other ecommerce marketplaces, etc.).

-This method describes sellers who operate a brand with 500+ ASINs that each does moderately well.
+This method describes sellers who operate a brand with more than 500 ASINs that each does moderately well.
 The major pro to this strategy is that you’re still reeling in revenue through your other listings when you have a few ASINs suspended.

 Method #2: Hero ASIN